Tuesday, May 22, 2018

-Your secure data is all the information you store within the Padlock app, like passwords, credit card details, secure notes and other sensitive (or non-sensitive) information.
+Your secure data is all the information you store within the Padloc app, like passwords, credit card details, secure notes and other sensitive (or non-sensitive) information.
 By design this data is readable by you and only you.
 Your secure data is encrypted locally on your devices using encryption keys that are derived from your master password that only you know and your data is never stored or transmitted in plain text.
-While you may choose to store your encrypted data on our servers for synchronization or backup purposes we are never in the position to decrypt this data.
+While we do store your encrypted data on our servers for synchronization or backup purposes we are never in the position to decrypt this data.

 We never store your master password in any way and will never ask you to reveal it to us.
 Please note that this also means that we won’t be able to help you recover you plain text data in case you loose your password.

 Your secure data is your property and you have full control over it.
-You may read, edit or delete your local data at any point without our permission.
-Accessing your secure data stored on our servers requires authentication via your email address.
-Note that synchronization and online storage is a paid service and updating your online data requires an active subscription.
-Should you decide to cancel your subscription or not purchase one at the end of your trial period, your online data will remain accessible in a “read-only” state, which means you will be able to download or delete it, but you won’t be able to upload any changes.
+You may read, edit or delete your data at any point without our permission.
+Accessing your secure data stored on our servers requires authentication via your email address and master password.

 Account Meta Data